Sweepyd1/SubManager/README.md

     <li><strong>Automatic Subscription:</strong> The script automatically subscribes to all users who have subscribed to your account, so you don't miss out on new subscribers.</li>
     <li><strong>Automatic unsubscribe:</strong> You can easily unsubscribe users who have unsubscribed from you, which helps keep your subscription list clean.</li>
     <li><strong>Exceptions to the algorithm:</strong> SubManager provides the ability to use two files: <code>ban_list_followers.txt</code> and <code>ban_list_following.txt</code>.
 These files allow you to add users to a blacklist, excluding them from automatic subscriptions and unsubscriptions, giving you complete control over who you want to leave out of the automated process.</li>
-    <li><strong>Mutual Subscription Management:</strong> SubManager allows you to subscribe to new users, and if they do not reciprocate the subscription within a few days, the script will automatically unsubscribe from them.
-This feature is designed to help increase your audience by maintaining a list of engaged followers only.</li> </ul>
 </ul>
 <h2 align="center">Installation</h2>
 <ol>